Tired of being a firefighter in your IT department who is always battling issues after they erupt? Well, you’re not the only one.

 Infrastructure monitoring is a process of tracking and analyzing data collected from IT infrastructure — network devices, servers, containers, virtual machines, databases, etc. to detect and resolve issues, driving higher business outcomes.

 Infrastructure monitoring is similar to using a fitness tracker that keeps track of your heart rate, steps, and sleep patterns.
-Just like a fitness tracker, it monitors the health and performance of your infrastructure, enabling you to take proactive steps to ensure optimal functionality.
+Just like a fitness tracker, it monitors the health and performance of your infrastructure, enabling you to take proactive steps to ensure optimal functionality and improve digital operations.

 How it Works?